Workers' compensation settlements can have lifelong implications for an injured worker.

 If the injured worker's claim is denied or he or she does not agree with the disability rating, they have the right to have their case heard by a judge.
 The judge will hear the case, review the available information, and make a ruling.

-Since the outcome is uncertain and there is considerable financial risk involved, there may be a time when either the injured worker, the employer, or both do not want to take the chance that judge will make an unfavorable ruling for their case and enter into a settlement.
+Since the outcome is uncertain and there is considerable financial risk involved, there may be a time when either the injured worker, the employer, or both do not want to take the chance that judge will make an unfavorable ruling for their case.

 Employees of the U.S. government have separate laws for workers injured on the job.MORE INFO

-In the United States, workers compensation coverage began in the mid nineteenth century, taking a very different form than it has today.MORE INFO
+Workers' compensation coverage for U.S. workers began in the mid-nineteenth century, taking a very different form than is seen today.MORE INFO

 When an employee is an injured on the job to the severity of having a permanent injury but is still able to work, the employee is entitled to receive compensation for their permanent partial disability (PPD).DETAILS

 Permanent Total Disability (PTD) is when because of an occupational injury or disease, a person is unable to work in any occupation for which they are suited by education, training, or experience.DETAILS